Mount Kaukau: Transmitter

 Close-up of the Mount Kaukau television transmitter in 2008.

 The Mount Kaukau television transmitter was approved for construction in February 1965, at a cost of £410,000.
 It incorporated 100 kW television transmitter and a 122-metre transmission tower to transmit television channel WNTV1 (now part of TVNZ 1).
 The new transmitter would be ten times as powerful and offer a much improved coverage area over WNTV1's existing transmitter at Mount Victoria.
+The transmitter was officially opened by Prime Minister Keith Holyoake on 22 February 1967.

-Today, the Mount Kauakau transmitter is the main television and FM radio transmitter for the Wellington metropolitan area.
+Today, the Mount Kaukau transmitter is the main television and FM radio transmitter for the Wellington metropolitan area.

 In May 2022, Kordia removed the top 18 metres of the aerial, as the section was redundant following the end of analogue television broadcast.

 The UHF TV antennas are located 93 metres up the tower, while the FM radio antennas are located 65 metres up the tower.

 Transmission frequencies

 The following table contains television and radio frequencies currently operating at Mount Kaukau: